juju/juju/scripts/win-installer/README.txt

 > juju bootstrap

-Note: If you have multiple models configured, you can choose which one to address with a particular command by adding the -e switch followed by the model name, E.g. "-e hpcloud".
+Note: If you have multiple models configured, you can choose which one to address with a particular command by adding the -e switch followed by the model name, E.g. "-e aws".

 You may have to wait a few moments for this command to return, as it needs to perform various tasks and contact your cloud provider.